getiria-onsongo/hadoop-cnvrf-public/README.md

 $ sudo yum install ftp -y
 ```

 Before you download hg19, make sure you have enough space on your machine.
-If you used the instructions in [launching hadoop on Amazon using EMR](https://github.com/getiria-onsongo/hadoop-cnvrf-public/wiki/Launching-Hadoop-on-Amazon-using-Elastic-Map-Reduce-Framework) to start
+If you used instructions in [launching hadoop on Amazon using EMR](https://github.com/getiria-onsongo/hadoop-cnvrf-public/wiki/Launching-Hadoop-on-Amazon-using-Elastic-Map-Reduce-Framework) to start
 your cluster, the default user (**hadoop**) is mounted on the root volume which is 10GB and not enough disk space to index the genome.
 The steps
-below illustrate how to switch to the mounted drive (**mnt**) which the 200GB specificied when launching the cluster.
+below illustrate how to switch to the mounted drive (**mnt**) with the 200GB specificied when launching the cluster.

 * Switch to the mounted EBS
 ```bash